Rethinking Africa Convening

 Rethinking Africa's potential - Building the foundation for peace and a secured Africa

-As members of GLAC Africa we believe in our diversity, richness of expertise and experience in a broad range of thematic fields and in the capacity and potential of us as individuals and a collective to bring about societal change, and especially be a strong voice for peace in Africa.
-We therefore decided to shape our modes of working accordingly and developed Rethinking Africa Convening (RAC), offering spaces for African voices in dialogue on our global challenges, especially for peace in Africa and beyond.
+As members of GLAC Africa we believe in our diversity, richness of expertise and experience in a broad range of thematic fields and in the capacity and potential of us as individuals and a collective to bring about societal change.
+Noting that Africa is not our topic, we aim at strengthening African perspectives on the Sustainable Development Goals and decided to create Rethinking Africa Convening (RAC), offering spaces for African voices in dialogue on our global challenges, especially for peace in Africa and beyond.

 Total number of participants in all RAC events in 2021

 Rethinking Africa Convening (RAC), aims at mobilizing the African community and African diaspora to exchange on priority cross-cutting issues facing the continent especially emerging threats to peace and stability in African countries.
 RAC offers opportunities for diverse African voices to be heard and creates a platform to co-create solutions and develop answers to questions dealing with conflict in Africa.
 RAC provides spaces for inspiration, peer-support and leadership and addresses the leadershift needed for the continental transformation.